Elorucov/ProjectB/API.md

 ## Request syntax

-To call an API method you need to make a POST or GET request to the specified URL using HTTPS protocol:
+To call an API method you need to make a POST or GET request to the specified URL:

 > **HOST**`/`**METHOD_NAME**`?`**PARAMETERS**